chengbao-0/HousekeepingServiceMgrSys/README.md

 5. Pay and score after the service is completed.

 On this basis, I added a backup function, automatic backup function (not perfect) and some other functions.

+For detailed database design, please restore by yourself according to sql backup records